Worleygig Avatar By The Fabulous Dean “Dino” Haspiel

 Worley Gig Dot Com Turns Ten in June, so stay tuned for more good times ahead and thanks for your readership!

-Please become a fan on FaceBook if you aren’t already and don’t forget to follow me on Instagram!
+Please join our legion of fans on FaceBook if you aren’t already, and don’t forget to follow us on Instagram!

 Ivan Rodero is an Argentinean graphic artist whose work is lots of fun and reminds me of other contemporary Comic Artists I like, such as Dean “Dino” Haspiel (who created the Worley Gig Avatar you see on the home page) and Carol Lay of The Story Minute.
 See more of Ivan’s work at This Link.